scverse/scvi-tools/docs/user_guide/models/diagvi.md

 In this case, no library size normalization is applied during reconstruction.

 In both settings, $\boldsymbol{\alpha}_n \in \mathbb{R}_+^{\mid \mathcal{V} \mid}$ and $\boldsymbol{\beta}_n \in \mathbb{R}_+^{\mid \mathcal{V} \mid}$ are feature specific scaling and bias parameters, respectively.
 When a batch covariate is provided, DiagVI learns batch-specific versions of these parameters to account for batch effects within each modality.

+<span style="color:red">TODO: should we change the direction of the arrows from feature embeddings to observed data?</span>

 :::{figure} figures/diagvi_graphical_model.svg
 :align: center